Annual charge for garden waste

 Can I share a garden waste bin with a neighbour?

 Yes, if you wish to share, then one of you will need to pay the charge and you can arrange between yourselves how you split the use of the bin.
 This will be a private arrangements between neighbours and one in which we will not get involved.
+The subscription will be assigned to one address.
 Only bins with valid stickers will be collected.

 What can go in my bin?